aseyyidoglu/aws-scripts/README.md

 ## Content

+- git-commands: Reference file for commonly used git commands
+- git-connect: Setup SSH keys on local environment and GitHub
+- git-setup: Fetch and merge a github repository
 - aws-create-*: Create AWS layer packages to quickly deploy AWS Lambda functions
 - aws-setup: Setup AWS CLI in local machine or VPC
-- git-connect: Setup SSH keys on local environment and GitHub
-- git-setup: Fetch and merge a github repository